lulf/microbit-bsp/README.md

 ## Features

-* LED display driver with fonts
+**Based on:**

-* Uses `embassy-nrf` HAL for peripherals
+* `embassy-nrf` HAL for peripherals
 * Rust Async/Await

+**Hardware Support:**

+Should support the complete hardware features of the BBC micro:bit v2:

+* Front Buttons A and B
+* 5x5 LED matrix display with fonts and brightness control
+* Microphone
+* Speaker
+* Accelerometer
+* Magnetometer
 * Bluetooth LE support via `trouble-host` or `nrf-softdevice`
+* GPIO pins for external connections

 ## Example application